homearanya/Personal-Portfolio/src/content/categories/vuukle-widgets.md

 ---
-title: 'Vuukle Widgets'
+title: "Vuukle Widgets"
-description: 'How to enable Vuukle widgets or confugure it'
+description: "How to enable Vuukle widgets or confugure it"
-icon: '/img/puzzle.svg'
+icon: "/img/puzzle.svg"
 displayOrder: 3
 ---